AkoZhu/ese5190lab2A/README.md

   - When pressing 'r', 'g', and 'b', WS2812 emits the corresponding 'red', 'green', and 'blue' light.
 - Logic:
   - Set up the WS2812 Power pin to high.
-  - Initialize the WS2812 program, including PIO program, SM and GPIO.
+  - Initialize the WS2812 program, including the PIO program, SM, and GPIO.
-  - Use `getchar` to receive the input from keyboard.
+  - Use `getchar` to receive the input from the keyboard.
   - Set corresponding color data into PIO.

 Here is the Demo: